unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/ListFeed.md

     ```

     We're using a [record](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record)
-    for the `Person` type on purpose, as records are immutable and ensure purity of objects as well as other features.
+    for the `Person` type on purpose, as records are designed to be immutable and ensure purity of objects as well as other features.

     The `IListFeed` is a feed type tailored for dealing with collections.